You’ll find Jeff’s version of the same trip in 5 parts (about an hour) right here.

 Having got to know the Kimberley’s regular tourist spots as a guidebook writer, I decided our 130-km section of the Fitzroy was a varied but not over-ambitious packboating introduction to the region.
 Even then, permission from MWC was only finally confirmed the day I flew out of London, and for Leopold station on the day we left Broome.

 The way I saw it in a post I wrote earlier, the key to packrafting up here relied on uncomplicated access and exit: fly in from a town or station airstrip and paddle back to it if you can.
-Rendezvous with helicopters or seaplanes could be left for more ambitious trips later.
-Since I first started visiting the Kimberley over 20 years ago I’ve been planning some sort of bush walk out here, and now finally I was going to get my chance, thanks partly to the advent of packrafts.
+Rendezvous with helicopters or seaplanes could be left for more ambitious trips.
+Since I first started visiting the Kimberley in the early 1990s I’ve been planning some sort of bush walk out here, and now finally I was going to get my chance, thanks partly to the advent of packrafts.

 At MWC we paid through the nose for a gourmet dinner and breakfast, but one last ‘real food’ supper was worth it to save on our supplies of bag food.
 I’d checked MWC out for the guidebook years ago, but the place was really more of a wildlife sanctuary for studying Kimberley fauna; the upmarket tourism side merely covered its costs.
 Diane, the manager, was involved in an early morning finch census when we arrived, which meant she was unable to drop us off at the riverside until 10am next day.

 Jeff was in denial over his $30 Bestway Outdoorsman 200 Sport pool toy, and who can blame him.
-He’d only paddled it briefly in the campsite pool in Broome (right) to see how his load sat.
-Anything else may have risked a catastrophic rupture of the envelope.
-But now was the moment of truth and on the river, paddling ‘backwards’, stern first (these boats are meant for rowing and so have the added ‘sitting’ buoyancy in the rounded bow), his dinghy didn’t look like it was going to start a bushfire anytime soon.
+He’d only paddled it briefly in the campsite pool in Broome to see how his load sat.
+Anything else may have risked a catastrophic rupture.
+But now was the moment of truth and on the river, paddling ‘backwards’, stern first (these boats are meant for rowing and so have the additional ‘sitting’ buoyancy in the rounded bow), his dinghy didn’t look like it was going to start a bushfire anytime soon.

 We’d covered what I now realise was actually a pretty good 16km over about 7 hours, much of it into a valley-funnelled headwind with little shade and with no food breaks.
 We’d eaten our fill at Mornington, but that was going to have to change as we got to put in full days on the river.